 Lower the 2 hanging poly-v belts onto the grooved shaft of the motor adaptor.

 While having the four screws on the Motor Mount (MO-CV-030-0008) slots still loose, use the two M6x70mm (HW-FN-005-1070) screws to bring down the motor adaptor.
 The motor adaptor will slide down and create tension in the poly-v belts on the shaft.
+The tension for the 70mm long M6 tensioning bolts should be 4-5Nm.

 Check that the alignment of the belt is straight and the poly-v belt is in the correct grooves on both the roller and the motor pulley.